WARP4dot52/lambda/poincare_junior/README.md

 --> This means that tree block addresses might become invalid without any notice in tree-manipulating function...

 Attempt 2:
 When trying to push the overflowing block on the sandbox, it raises an exception.
-All entry points of Poincaré are wrapted by an handler doing: void cacheHandler(action) {
+All entry points of Poincaré are wrapped by an handler doing: void cacheHandler(action) {
   if (setCheckpoint) {
     action()